sensu/sensu-docs/content/sensu-go/5.16/reference/handlers.md

 | annotations |     |
 -------------|------
-description  | Non-identifying metadata that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API filtering][11] or [sensuctl filtering][12], and annotations do not affect Sensu's internal performance. required     | false type         | Map of key-value pairs.
+description  | Non-identifying metadata that's meaningful to people or external tools that interact with Sensu.<br><br>In contrast to labels, you cannot use annotations in [API response filtering][11] or [sensuctl response filtering][12], and annotations do not affect Sensu's internal performance. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`